Gain engineering and atom lasing in a topological edge state in synthetic dimensions: Results

-We note that the dark state where the condensate is formed is not the ground state of the lattice.
-This formation of BEC at an excited state can be understood by the difference of the critical temperatures; among the three dressed states, the dark state had most thermal atoms and thus has the highest BEC transition temperature, resulting in preferred formation of the BEC.
 We can alternatively describe this process in terms of different effective gain for each lattice site.
 Although evaporative cooling acts on all sites equally, the initial nonequal distribution of thermal atoms results in different effective gain for each site.
 Sites with more thermal atoms imply larger effective gain, and since the thermal atoms are initially distributed to the sites forming the dark state, the preferred lasing, namely BEC, takes place at the dark state.
-In our system, the stability of the state transfer is limited by the existence of a magnetic field fluctuation and the uncertainty in determining microwave resonances.
-Both of them can cause a two-photon detuning of the $\Lambda$-transition, which eliminates the dark state.
-See Methods for the stabilization of the magnetic field.
-We note that formation of BEC in a dark state of momentum states was recently reported in Ref.~\onlinecite{DarkStateBEC2} through a kind of mode-conversion by coupling atoms already in a BEC to an optical cavity.
+This perspective on effective gain is more quantitatively discussed later for the case of 5-site SSH model, comparing the experiment with theoretical modeling involving effective gain.
+We note that formation of BEC in a dark state of momentum states was recently reported~\cite{DarkStateBEC2} through a kind of mode-conversion by coupling atoms already in a BEC to an optical cavity.
 Our approach, instead, provides a direct means to control gain in ultracold atomic setups.

-Next we realize a 5-sites Su-Schrieffer-Heeger (SSH) lattice~\cite{SSH1} to obtain the topological edge-state lasing, or the topological atom laser.
+Next we realize a 5-sites SSH lattice~\cite{SSH1} to obtain the topological edge-state lasing, or the topological atom laser.
 The SSH model is a one-dimensional lattice model with alternating hopping strengths, whose Hamiltonian in the rotating frame is